jackmaden/philosophybreak/src/pages/articles/the-stoics-on-what-to-do-when-the-world-feels-broken/index.md

 The Stoics don’t ask us to ignore our feelings, however; they just want us to reframe them constructively.

 Our horror towards a catastrophic news story is perfectly natural, Seneca reassures us.
 In his discussion of [Stoicism and emotions](/articles/stoicism-and-emotion-dont-repress-your-feelings-reframe-them/), he describes such reactions as ‘first movements’.
-Shock, fear, angst — these are all natural physiological reactions that simply happen to us, and over which we have no control.
+Shock, fear, angst: these are all natural physiological reactions that simply happen to us, and over which we have no control.

-The crucial point — for both Epictetus and Seneca — is what we do next.
+The crucial point – for both Epictetus and Seneca – is what we do next.

 Do we let the ‘first movement’ snowball into an irrational, uncontrollable, life-destroying emotion of hopelessness, rage, despair?
 Or do we attempt to rally our feelings under the banner of sound judgment?